Pilar College: Centennial Jubilee year

 During the last decade was the 1994 Celebration of the Centennial Jubilee Year of Pilar College.
 Among the most significant activities were the solemn con-celebrated Masses of Thanksgiving held at the launching and the closing of the Centennial Year, the Field Demonstrations, Motorcade with the Centennial Queen and Princesses, The Historical Exhibit, a testimonial Dinner and Award Night with a tableau-Vignette depicting “Pilar College Through The Years”.
 A project undertaken in 1994 was the construction of a new school building, to replace the old one fronting the sea.
 The new “Mother Ignacia Building” houses twenty classrooms, the high school and the college Library, Clinic, Guidance Center, and several offices.

 Accreditation

 In 1994, the high school department started admitting boys to the first year, thus making all three departments (grade school, high school and college) co-educational.
 The Grade School which was visited by the PAASCU Team in February 1994 and October 1995, was granted accreditation on January 25, 1996.
 The High School, which was re-visited by the PAASCU team on August 26–27, 1996 was granted re-accreditation on July 31, 1997.
 The Grade School Department, after the PAASCU re-visit on February 22–23, 1999, was granted five-year accreditation.

+Student life

 Pilar College All-Stars "Huskies" (PCA Huskies)

 PCA Huskies is the cheerdance squad in the campus.
 The squad was formed in 2010 and won second place in Hola Zamboanga Cheerdance Competition 2010, and finally became Champions on 2011 and ranked third in 2012.